I had an amazing conversation with a firefighter recently about situational awareness following a program and I just had to share it with you.

-He asked how many of the 26 fire departments represented in the room had a process in their mayday/rapid intervention procedures for canceling a mayday.
+He asked how many of the 26 fire departments represented in the room had a process in their Mayday/rapid intervention procedures for canceling a Mayday.
 Hearing the answer…I was stunned!

-I am reminded of the Bricelyn Street fire in Pittsburgh, Pennsylvania and the valuable lessons that arose from the need to have good accountability during a mayday operation.
+I am reminded of the Bricelyn Street fire in Pittsburgh, Pennsylvania, and the valuable lessons that arose from the need to have good accountability during a Mayday operation.

-1. Does your department have both a mayday and a rapid intervention team (RIT) policy?
+1. Does your department have both a Mayday and a Rapid Intervention Team (RIT) policy?

-3. Have you ever been involved in a mayday operation?
+3. Have you ever been involved in a Mayday operation?
 If so, share your experience of what went well and what could have been improved.

-The mission of Situational Awareness Matters is simple: Help you see the bad things coming… in time to change bad outcomes.
+The mission of Situational Awareness Matters is simple: Help first responders see the bad things coming… in time to change the outcome.

 Safety begins with SA!